xcat2/xcat-core/docs/source/references/coral/cluster_mgmt/firmware/openbmc.rst

    rflash <noderange> -a /path/to/witherspoon.pnor.squashfs.tar

+If running ``rflash`` in Hierarchy, the firmware files must be accessible on the Service Nodes.

 **Note:** The ``-a`` option does an upload and activate in one step, after firmware is activated, use the ``rflash <noderange> -l`` to view.
 The ``rflash`` command shows ``(*)`` as the active firmware and ``(+)`` on the firmware that requires reboot to become effective.

 Update and Activate BMC Firmware